Include repos in scheduled fetch

 All repository unit tests seemed to pass, as did the majority of the other tests (I have only tested with Subversion).
 The patch is built against revision r5642.
 The feature itself has been tested on a Redmine 1.1.3 installation and it all appears to work correctly.

 I have a bit of a query regarding one aspect of this as I'm sure a more experienced Ruby/Rails/Redmine developer will be able to come up with an answer.
 I had to explicitly read the value for the include_in_scheduled_fetch checkbox using this code:-

 I was expecting this to be handled by Rails like the other parameters from the form, but that appeared not to be the case.
 As a consequence, I'm just a bit concerned I may have missed something.

-#2 Updated by Christina Louise Warne over 11 years ago
+Updated by Christina Louise Warne almost 13 years ago

 Had a thought about this overnight.
 A more complete way of achieving this might be to have the concept of a repository group.
 Each repos is assigned to a group and then the scheduled_fetch_changesets gets called with a group identifier.
 That would in my opinion round out this change.
 Unfortunately, that's way beyond my capabilities at the moment.